ruggiero/galstep/README.md

       -h, --help    show this help message and exit --nogas       Generates a galaxy without gas.
       -cores CORES  The number of cores to use during the potential canculation.
-                    Default is 1.
                     Make sure this number is a factor of N_rho*N_z.
       --force-yes   Don't ask if you want to use the existing potential_data.txt file.
-Might be useful for automating the execution of the script.
+Useful for automating the execution of the script.
       -o init.dat   The name of the output file.